Community Safety

 Proactive Homelessness Solutions

 Mayor Piko recognizes that homelessness is a complex issue that requires compassionate and proactive strategies.
-To address this, she hired a Homelessness Coordinator to lead efforts in providing resources and support to individuals experiencing homelessness.
+To address this, she and the City Council approved the hiring of a Homelessness Coordinator to lead efforts in providing resources and support to individuals experiencing homelessness.
 Through collaboration with the Faith Council, the city has taken a compassionate approach that prioritizes maintaining community safety while providing essential resources to those in need.
 This proactive model has allowed Centennial to focus on long-term solutions while ensuring that its residents feel safe and supported.

 Technological Innovation for Public Safety

 In today’s world, technology plays a critical role in enhancing public safety.
-Mayor Piko has overseen the development of a Traffic Operations Center, which connects traffic signals across Centennial, enabling better monitoring and real-time management of traffic flow.
-This innovation not only improves the efficiency of everyday traffic management but also enhances emergency response capabilities, ensuring quicker reactions to incidents.
-By incorporating technology into safety infrastructure, Centennial is better equipped to protect its residents and keep the community running smoothly in times of need.
+Mayor Piko has overseen the development of a Traffic Operations Center that connects traffic signals across Centennial, enabling real-time monitoring and management of traffic flow.
+This innovation improves daily traffic efficiency and emergency response times.
+Additionally, under her leadership, the Safer Streets Initiative has increased pedestrian safety by adding sidewalks, trails, flashing beacons, and crosswalks.
+By integrating technology and infrastructure improvements, Centennial is better equipped to protect residents and keep the community running smoothly.